appanmomo/choose-your-adventure/hogwarts-haunting/_start-here.md

 # Welcome to Hogwarts, where Wizards and Witches dwell! 🏰

-### Although Hogwarts is known for it's resiliency, there have been moments that test this statement.
+### Although Hogwarts is known for it's resiliency, there have been moments that this statement has been challenged.

 # The Adventure of the Delaney Haunting 🧾